ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/3_use_existing_blocks.md

 Run `yarn encore <dev|prod>` to regenerate assets.

-At this point you can add a new Content Scheduler block to your Page and fill it with content to see how it works.
+At this point you can add a new Content Scheduler block to your page and fill it with content to see how it works.

 !!! tip

     If you don't see the featured block template, you may need to clear the cache (using `php bin/console cache:clear`) and/or reload the app.

-Go back to editing the Home Page and drag a Content Scheduler block from the pane on the right to the main zone in the layout, above the Content List block.
+Go back to editing the Home page and drag a Content Scheduler block from the pane on the right to the main zone in the layout, above the Content List block.
 Select the block and click the Block Settings icon.

 Set the Limit to three and click Select Content.